ValentinoBorgo/Hi-Fry/README.md

 - ![Express](https://img.shields.io/badge/-Express-333333?style=flat&logo=express)</br>
 - ![MySQL](https://img.shields.io/badge/-MySQLl-333333?style=flat&logo=MySQL)</br>

-## Contribuciones
+## Contributions

-Las contribuciones son siempre bienvenidas.
-Si encuentras algún problema o tienes alguna sugerencia, no dudes en abrir un issue o enviar un pull request.
+Contributions are always welcome.
+If you encounter any problems or have any suggestions, feel free to open an issue or send a pull request.